u-faizan/Ultimate-RAG-Bootcamp-Using-Langchain-LangGraph-Langsmith/README.md

 - Embedding-based search
 - Hybrid retrieval approaches
 - Vectorstore selection
-See `Section 2/notes.md` for comprehensive notes and examples.
+See `Section 2 - Introduction to RAG/notes.md` for comprehensive notes and examples.

 ### Section 3: Core Components in RAG
-Detailed exploration of RAG system components:
+A consolidated view of the RAG building blocks:
-- Document Store
+- Document loaders and stores
-- Embedding System
-- Retrieval System
-- Generation System
+- Chunking and text splitting strategies
+- Embeddings: model choices and tradeoffs
+- Vector stores and retrievers (hybrid strategies)
+- Prompt templates and orchestration (LangChain, LangGraph)
+- Evaluation and metrics
-See `Section 3/notes.md` for component details and integration patterns.
+See `Section 3 - Core Components in RAG/notes.md` for details.

 ### Section 4: Development Environment Setup
 Step-by-step guide for setting up the development environment: